Call2Me

 • < 500ms — feels instant, no filler needed

-• 500ms–1.5s — the speak_during_execution filler bridges it cleanly
+• 500ms–1.5s — a filler line from the system prompt bridges it cleanly

 • 1.5s–4s — feels slow; consider a longer filler with confidence